25 Interesting Facts About Cabo Verde (Cape Verde)

 Baby loggerhead turtles (Shutterstock)

 17. Grogue is the national drink of Cabo Verde.
-The local spirit – similar to rum – is distilled from sugarcane and can have an alcohol rate of up to 43%.
+The local spirit – similar to rum – is distilled from sugarcane and can have an alcohol rate of up to 80%, but generally is made to around 60%.

-18. Cabo Verde has Africa’s second-highest level of press freedom, behind only Namibia.
-It is 27th overall.
+18. Cabo Verde has Africa’s fourth-highest level of press freedom, behind Mauritania, Namibia, Seychelles and South Africa.
+It is 41st overall.

 A traditional cachupa stew